Tulsa County contemplating use of opioid settlement funds

 None of Tulsa and Tulsa County's money seems to have been spent, and the amount they will eventually receive is unclear.
 The settlements are typically paid out over several years.

-A $250 million settlement between the state and some opioid distributors is spread out over 18 years.
+A $250 million settlement among the state and some opioid distributors is spread out over 18 years.